drghirlanda/alex/Docs/Roadmap.md

 - For consistency with other lists, use + to delimit RGB colors rather than -

-- Document Inf duration parameter?
+- Is the Inf duration parameter documented?

 - Document that "NA" is not a valid stimulus name because it is used as "not available" to indicate lack of S2